Website designed and maintained by Microport © 2010-25

 the List is not an important issue for class members.
 They will be used as a basis for drawing up Peterborough social dance

-programmes (e.g. End-of-Term and Summer Socials) and as 'Extras' on our Dance programmes.
+programmes (e.g. End-of-Term and Summer Socials) as well as the Tea Dances and Annual Dance programmes.

 Blooms of Bon Accord